fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Resources/v2.0.3/Unregister-AzureRmResourceProvider.md

 ```

 ## DESCRIPTION
-The **Unregister-AzureRmResourceProvider** cmdlet unregisters an azure_2 resource provider.
+The **Unregister-AzureRmResourceProvider** cmdlet unregisters an Azure resource provider.

 ## EXAMPLES